soccertrack/funfacts/README.md

 ```

 ### 17. Script to machine code
-Javascript engine can either use Bytecode (interpreted) or Machine Code (compiled) for running program.
-In general, scripts must be turn into AST tree (abstract syntax tree).
-It will then turn into bytecode which is good enough for interpreter to run.
+JavaScript engines have the flexibility to execute programs using either bytecode (interpreted) or machine code (compiled).
+Typically, scripts are first converted into an Abstract Syntax Tree (AST), forming the basis for generating bytecode, which is efficient for interpretation.

-When the engine detect some hot path/segment, it will optimize those path by compiling them into machine code (native).
-This code will run the fastest.
-The optimized code is based on some assumptions (such as certain properties always there etc).
-When the assumption is invalid, de-optimization happens and it will throw away the generated machine code and back to interpreted mode.
+During execution, the engine identifies hot segments or paths in the code.
+It optimizes these segments by compiling them into native machine code, enhancing performance significantly (this is TurboFan in V8 engine).
+However, this optimized code relies on specific assumptions, like the presence of certain properties.
+If these assumptions prove incorrect during execution, a process called de-optimization occurs.
+The engine discards the generated machine code and reverts to interpreted mode to maintain correctness.

 ```mermaid
 graph TD;